frob/frob.github.com/content/posts/2018-02-15-rearchitecting-for-drupal8.md

 We put this all together, using Drupal's ingenious render array
-        system that doesn't care if it is displaying a form, or content, or anything themable, we where able to HULK smash the entityforms into the paragraphs item displays and save any users response and know what they where responding to and who was responding to it.
+        system that doesn't care if it is displaying a form, or content, or anything themable, we were able to HULK smash the entityforms into the paragraphs item displays and save any users response and know what they were responding to and who was responding to it.

 #### Evaluation